Fairblock/fairblock-cycles-quartz/docs/getting_started.md

    ```

 Note our contract takes initialization data in the `--init-msg` which for
-the transfers app specifies the asset denom that can be used in this deployment.
+the fairblock app specifies the asset denom that can be used in this deployment.
 The
-transfers app is currently single asset only.
+fairblock app is currently single asset only.

 If successful, it will print the resulting contract address.
 Save it to an
 environment variable: